sikaeducation/curriculum/courses/501/standards/solve-technical-interviewing-challenges/topics/interview-whiteboarding/README.md

 Whiteboarding is an intimidating part of interviewing, but it's ultimately a learnable skill.
 Practice using this 4-step whiteboarding protocol:

+## Execute Questions

+* Are you making progress?
+* Have you solved the problem?
+Met all of the conditions?
+* What am you positive about?
+* What do you think is likely?
+* Are you doing something you've already tried?
+* Did you use all the data?
+Did you need to?

+## Reflect Questions

+* Does this solution indicate a more general rule?
+* Are there counter-examples at the extremes?
+* Does the answer make sense?
+* Could you use this method to solve other problems?
+* Can you derive the same answer a different way?

 ## 4-Step Whiteboarding Protocol

 ### Clarify the problem